javalin/website/pages/community.md

     <p>
       The GitHub repo (<a href="https://github.com/tipsy/javalin">https://github.com/tipsy/javalin</a>)
       is where most of the action happens.
-      You can create issues to make feature request, to report bugs, or to ask questions.
+      You can create issues to make feature request, to report bugs, or even to ask questions.
+      We're not too strict.
     </p>
   </div>
   <div class="community-box">